Choosing Safe Baby Products: Strollers

 - Check for a stroller that was made for your child's age, height, and weight.
 Newborns need to be able to lie almost flat in strollers, since they can't hold up their heads.

-- Examine the stroller for reliable restraining belts.
+- Check the stroller for reliable restraining belts.
 The safest design is a 5-point harness: shoulder straps, a strap between the legs, and waist belts that connect together.

 - If the stroller has a handrest (grab bar) at the front of the seat, make sure the opening between the grab bar and the seat can be closed when the stroller is used in the reclined position.